pranaya890/NCA/Note/Networking/OSI Model.md

 - ensures data is transferred correctly between  two directly connected devices
 - responsible for communication of two directly connected devices (client -router, router -router)
 - deals with MAC address (physical addressing), frames and error detection
-- protocols like ethernet,  wifi  and PPP(point to point protocol)
+- protocols like Ethernet,  WiFi  and PPP(point to point protocol)
 Examples:  MAC addressing , Ethernet  ( frame relays)
 #### Sub layer for Data link layer
 1. Media Access Control( MAC): control the devices on a network  to gain access to a medium